OpenMS/pyopenms-docs/docs/source/reading_raw_ms_data.rst

     exp.setSpectra(spec)

-Which will only keep MS2 spectra in the :py:class:`~.MSExperiment`.
+Which will only keep :term:`MS2` :term:`spectra` in the :py:class:`~.MSExperiment`.
 We can then store the modified data structure on disk:

 .. code-block:: python